-PRAXXIS is a feminist research collective and teaching atelier in both the BA and M. Arch courses at the MSA.
-We explore and ask questions as to what feminist architecture might be now and in the future, and use intersectional feminism and its multiple political, ideological, and social movements to explore inequalities in society and what that might mean for the built environment.
+PRAXXIS is a feminist research collective and a vertical teaching atelier in both the BA3 & M. Arch at the MSA.
+We explore and ask questions as to what feminist architecture might be now and in the future.
+By using the lens of intersectional feminism, we explore inequalities and inequities in society and what that may mean for the built environment and architectural design.
 We are looking to create and take space to stimulate feminist debate within the teaching, practice, and profession of architecture.

 Previously Emily was the project coordinator on the ‘Ambition for Ageing’ research project which aims to understand how age-friendly neighbourhoods in Manchester are now, and how to make them better in the future.
 The research involved using innovative engagement methods, working closely with residents and organisations.
 She also has experience working in a range of practices.
-At URBED, an urban design cooperative, she worked on small-scale community buildings as well as large residential masterplans coordinating the urban design and public engagement in neighbourhoods all over the UK.
+At URBED, an urban design cooperative, she worked on small-scale community buildings as well as large residential masterplans coordinating urban design and public engagement in neighbourhoods all over the UK.

 She is interested in looking at the city in unexpected and unusual ways and is always interested in the other side of the story.
 She curates a project known as the Library of Engagements which aims to create an individualised archive of methods of engagement concerning spaces, buildings, neighbourhoods and cities.

-Come talk to me about methods of engagement, feminism, beautiful shadow gaps, participation, other-ness, really good stairs, mapping, that female architect you’ve forgotten the name of, community buildings, LGBT+ spaces and identities or whatever else you are interested in!
+"Come talk to me about methods of engagement, feminism, teaching, beautiful shadow gaps, participation, other-ness, really good stairs, mapping, that female architect you’ve forgotten the name of, community buildings, LGBT+ spaces and identities or whatever else you are interested in!"